 SPM refers to fine particulate matter (with a particle diameter of less than 10 μm) suspended in the atmosphere, and includes, in addition to exhaust gas from automobiles and soot from factories, fine DSS particles.
 In spring, the distribution of SPM may become high temporarily due to the impact of DSS.
 As a result, when this point is highlighting (= when high distribution is observed both by SPM and LIDAR), DSS is likely to be occurring near the ground.

 The CFORS image displayed on the bottom left of the screen is a forecast for the distribution of DSS in East Asia based on a simulation model using LIDAR data.
 This information is provided as part of joint research by the National Institute for Environmental Studies and Kyushu University.
-On this page, the distribution diagram for the time closest to the displayed time is shown.

 ■ The CFORS distribution diagram shows the average distribution of DSS up to 1 km in altitude from the ground surface.